wilsonte-umich/mdi-suite-template/README.md

----
-NOTICE - this template has pending udates to make it fully consistent with recent updates to the MDI frameworks.
-It can be used, but the MDI is still in beta testing and some things might require a bit more developer attention until the suite is brought up to date...
----

 # Michigan Data Interface

-The [Michigan Data Interface](https://midataint.github.io/) (MDI) is a framework for developing, installing and running a variety of HPC data analysis pipelines and interactive R Shiny data visualization applications within a standardized design and implementation interface.
+The [Michigan Data Interface](https://midataint.github.io/) (MDI) is a framework for developing, installing and running HPC data analysis pipelines and interactive visualization applications within a standardized design interface.

-Data analysis in the MDI is separated into
+The MDI is separated into
 [two stages of code execution](https://midataint.github.io/docs/analysis-flow/) called Stage 1 HPC **pipelines** and Stage 2 web applications (i.e., **apps**).
-Collectively, pipelines and apps are referred to as **tools**.
+Collectively, pipelines and apps are known as **tools**.

 ## Repository contents